Technology and the internet have touched every aspect of our lives, and business operations are no exception.

 4. Provides a Platform For Customer Reviews

-According to a ranking factors survey by the search engine MOZ, online reviews can contribute up to 10% to how Google ranks local businesses.
-And with GMB, your customers find a reliable to make voice their opinion, which will ultimately be authentic and most of their views.
+According to a ranking factor survey by the search engine MOZ, online reviews can contribute up to 10% to how Google ranks local businesses.
+With GMB, your customers find a reliable to make voice their opinions, which will ultimately be authentic and most of their views.

 Besides that, positive reviews by existing customers also serve as unbiased testimonials for potential customers.
 As many as 93% of customers trust online reviews to make a purchase decision because such feedback is authentic and most unpaid.
 Hence, good business reviews play an instrumental role in sales boosting.

 In addition, it will give you a better idea about the exact requirements of your potential clients so that you can make the necessary changes.
-And businesses that respond to reviews (whether directly or indirectly) are more likely to earn the consumers’ trust online.
+Businesses responding to reviews (directly or indirectly) are more likely to earn consumers’ trust online.

 You must have figured out how positive reviews directly affect their relationship to sales.
 But at the same time, it’s crucial to understand how to deal with negative thoughts.

-Responding to positive and negative reviews is essential, not just the good ones!
+Responding to positive and negative reviews, not just the good ones, is essential!

 5. Provides Helpful Insights

-Aside from promoting your product or service online, a Google My Business account will provide relevant information to help better understand the business’s market.
+Aside from promoting your product or service online, a Google My Business account will furnish relevant data to improve your business’s market understanding the business’s market.

 GMB employs multiple tools and features that facilitate valuable access to customer statistics.
-It can show you the number of views for your business website’s photos, videos, and posts.
+Insights from GMB can help you understand opportunities to stay on top of the competition with insights from GMB by showing the number of views for your business website’s photos, videos, and posts.

 You can also get a detailed breakup report of how customers engage with your Google My Business posts.
 GMB helps users understand the type of content liked and shared by their customers; for this reason, it’s essential to post regularly.